frostney/talks/proposals.md

 Intended outcome: The audience gains a different perspective of what we can do with React besides the usual single-page app or client-server application.

 ### Can we stop using lowercased components now?
-Proposed to: React Rally 2016
+Proposed to: React Rally 2016, ReactNext 2016

 React is an amazing abstraction layer: Once we have created a component, we don't really need to care about how it is implemented or what happens under the hood.
-As long as we pass in the props that are expected we get the component on the screen.
+As long as we pass in the props that are expected we get the component we want on the screen.
 We don't really need to care if it's DOM, Canvas or WebGL in the background.
 Where will this lead ultimately?
 Could this even go so far that don't really need to care about the platform we are on?
 Would we be able write truly cross-platform code with React at some point?

 The rough outline of this talk would be:
 - Short refresher on how components work and what we can abstract away safely (Using React-Bootstrap as an example)